appgurueu/modlib/Readme.md

 ## About

 No dependencies.
 Licensed under the MIT License.
 Written by Lars Mueller aka LMD or appguru(eu).
+Notable contributions by [luk3yx](https://github.com/luk3yx) in the form of suggestions, bug reports and fixes.

 ## API